ebullient/campaign-notes/compendium/tables/elf-tables.md

 ---
-aliases: ["Elf Names"]
+aliases: ["Elf Tables"]
+sources:
+- "XGE, page 176"
+- "MTF, p63"
+note: "Please only use if you own the source"
 ---
 # Elves
-Names Source: XGE, page 176

 | dice: d100 | Name                                              |
 | ---------- | ----------------------------------------------------- |